As Many Of You Know . . .

 - 4 tbsp whey, lemon juice, or apple cider vinegar

-Preparing The Beans
+Preparing The Black Beans With Cumin

 - Place beans in the crockpot or a bowl, add 8 cups of warm water and the whey, apple cider vinegar or lemon juice.
 Soak overnight (8-12 hours).